UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ### Passing in command-line arguments

-You can also pass options directly to the `sbatch` commands and this will override the settings in your script.
+You can also pass options directly to the `sbatch` command and this will override the settings in your script.
 This can be useful if you are scripting your job submissions in more complicated ways.
-The `srun` command only accepts comand-line arguments

 For example, if you want to change the name of the job for this one instance of the job you can submit your script with:
 ```